mink0/lambda-gorunner/README.md

 ### Dotenv

-All variables from `.env` will be loaded in environment.
-It is made in `Makefile` without using any additional plugins.
+All variables from `.env` will be loaded into serverless environment.
+No additional plugins are needed.

 ### Commands